“Why don’t you sell or work with insert-trademarked-name crystal?”

 Why do I get so bothered about these applied trademarks?
 There are a few issues at play.

 Sometimes minerals already have multiple accepted mineralogical names from within the mineralogical community.
-Then there are trade names – names that aren’t necessarily trademarked but is like a nickname sometimes given because the mineralogical name is complicated.
+Then there are trade names – names that aren’t necessarily trademarked but is a name sometimes given because the mineralogical name is complicated to pronounce.
 Then the new age/healing community will sometimes give minerals what I refer to as a nickname.
 For example, in some circles, Malachite is known as the Midwife Stone (in other circles Moss Agate is called a Midwife Stone).
 As you can see, the nomenclature is already confusing enough without adding another group of names to the mix.

 Trademarked crystals are sold with suggestions that the stone will offer heightened mystical experiences and are often sold as having been “super activated.”
 The stone usually arrives with an authenticity certificate and it should be noted that, generally speaking, this certificate authenticates only that the stone in question came from a specific dealer/shop.
 It is not typically guaranteeing elemental makeup and of course, no one can guarantee an experience so neither is the certificate guaranteeing specific energetic qualities.
 Which leads us to ask, to what end?